mediatemple/code-deploy-skeleton/README.md

 ### 6 - Set your default global GIT variable options for this deployment:

+Set the names to be used for the default branch names to be used representing "master" and "qa" - usually you will want the following

+    $ git config codedeploy.master.branch master
+    $ git config codedeploy.qa.branch qa

 Set the S3 bucket name (i.e. my-code-deployments where the system will upload the payload to be deployed after each push)